isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 #################################

-After going through the registration process described above, there will be a short delay before your Google identity is granted the necessary access to BigQuery and the PanCan Atlas data resources.
+After going through the registration process described above, there will be a short delay before your Google identity is granted the necessary access to BigQuery and the PanCancer Atlas data resources.
 If you get an error when running the sample query in this section, please wait 10-15 minutes and then try again.
 If you are still not successful, please `verify <https://accounts.google.com/ForgotPasswd>`_ that the Google ID you have provided is a valid Google account.
 If you are still not able to run the sample query given below, please contact us at feedback@isb-cgc.org.
-*Please note that some of the screen-shots on this page may be based on earlier versions of the PanCan Atlas tables, but the sample SQL on this page has been updated (and tested) to query the latest PanCan Atlas tables.*
+*Please note that some of the screen-shots on this page may be based on earlier versions of the PanCancer Atlas tables, but the sample SQL on this page has been updated (and tested) to query the latest PanCancer Atlas tables.*

     * `login <https://accounts.google.com/Login>`_ to your Google account (`Chrome <https://www.google.com/chrome/browser/desktop/index.html>`_ is the preferred browser);
     * go to the `BigQuery web UI <https://bigquery.cloud.google.com>`_  --  if you see a welcome screen inviting you to **Create a Project** then please do so;